-2020 Federal Public Policy Platform
+2023 Federal Public Policy Platform

-Ihe Overland Park Chamber of Commerce encourages diligent, selfless and bipartisan service to address the issues facing the United States in a proficient, timely and transparent manner.
+he Overland Park Chamber of Commerce encourages diligent, selfless and bipartisan service to address the issues facing the United States in a proficient, timely and transparent manner.
 The Chamber supports reasonable, fact-based free-market efforts and solutions for improving our local, regional and national safety, economic vitality, and quality of life.
 When a problem arises that the market cannot adequately address, the Chamber supports developing reasonable, fact-based legislative and regulatory solutions that are developed in partnership with government and business.
 These solutions should reward outcomes and compliance and treat all companies and business categories in a fair, equitable and predictable manner.
-The Chamber encourages cooperation between all levels of government in order to provide more efficient delivery of services while maximizing the return on investment for taxpayers.
+The Chamber encourages cooperation between all levels of government to provide more efficient delivery of services while maximizing the return on investment for taxpayers.

-For more information: Kevin Walker, IOM
+Kevin Walker, IOM

-Senior Vice President of Advocacy (913) 766-7602 | kwalker@opchamber.org www.opchamber.org
+Senior Vice President of Public Policy (913) 766-7602 | kwalker@opchamber.org www.opchamber.org